M-Patek/HTP/THEORY.md

-# Hyper-Tensor Protocol: Theoretical Proofs
+# HYPER-TENSOR PROTOCOL (HTP): Theoretical Proofs

 ## Abstract
-This document provides the formal mathematical derivations for the Phoenix Hyper-Tensor Protocol (PHTP).
+This document provides the formal mathematical derivations for the HYPER-TENSOR PROTOCOL (HTP).
 It proves the correctness of the non-commutative affine evolution, the associativity of the composition law (enabling parallel segment trees), and the recursive structure of the hyper-tensor folding mechanism.

 ---

 ## 1. The Non-Commutative Evolution (非交换演化)

 ### 1.1 Problem Definition
 In a standard RSA accumulator, operations are commutative ($x^{ab} = x^{ba}$).
-PHTP introduces a depth-dependent noise factor $G^{H(t)}$ to enforce order sensitivity.
+HTP introduces a depth-dependent noise factor $G^{H(t)}$ to enforce order sensitivity.

 Let $S_t$ be the state at step $t$.
 The state transition is defined as:
 $$S_t = \mathcal{F}(S_{t-1}, P_t, h_t) = S_{t-1}^{P_t} \cdot G^{h_t} \pmod \Delta$$